Tribox-Design/tribox-gatsby-website/content/work/ariane-management-consulting-group.md

   clients set them apart from their competitors.
 They relied on us to position their company to be at the “table” of every challenge.
 client: Ariane Management Consulting Group
-services: "Brand Identity, Logo, "
+services: Brand Identity, Logo
-isHighlighted: true
+isHighlighted: false
 isPublishedWork: true
 ---
 ![showcase](../assets/ariane-showcase.jpg)